brunofds/twitter-sentiment-analysis/README.md

 # twitter-sentiment-analysis
-Creating a sentiment analysis with Python to classifying texts as negative, neutral or positive
+Creating a sentiment analysis with Python to classify texts as negative, neutral or positive

 #Functional Requirements
 - Gather about 100 to 200 tweets with the hashtag #corona from the Twitter API